TorresmThiago/Unity-Projects/Arkanoid/README.md

 ### Studied Concepts:

 * Using a simple 2D project, rigidbody physics components were added to gameObjects to interact with colliders.
-Player input was detected to move the paddle left and right, as well to start the game
+* Player input was detected to move the paddle left and right, as well to start the game
+* Instantiated a dynamic grid of blocks from a GameController
+* Used GameObject tags to validate the collision of the ball with other transforms

 ### Possible TODO features: